 - Purpose-washing: Where a company does state an intended purpose that acknowledges its role in wider society, this may not always be accompanied by an intention to deliver on that purpose.
 If we only talk about purpose as what we intend for our organisation to achieve, without bringing our core operations into alignment with this, then we change nothing.
 For more on this, here is a great resource by the Karrakins Group on purpose-hawking vs purpose-aligned business.

 - Compartmentalisation: Too often, purpose is limited to sustainability strategies, social innovation teams or dedicated ESG products.
 When we seek to align intended and actual purpose in only a small part of our organisation, we limit its impact severely and miss out on the broader strategic benefits.
 (You can read more about this in our previous blog on what it takes to embed purpose in business as usual.)

 THE POTENTIAL OF PURPOSE

 Despite these dangers, many financial institutions are successfully aligning their intended and actual purpose at the organisational level and encouraging their people to do the same.
 Many are part of the Global Alliance for Banking on Values.
 Take Ecology Building Society for example, which actively seeks to align its business activities with its intended purpose of promoting sustainable development – from discounting its mortgages in line with the carbon impact of properties through to the design of its office headquarters.

-At Finance Matters we support intrapreneurs within finance to clarify their own personal purpose and to influence their organisations to align core operations with the long-term needs of people and planet.
+At the Finance Innovation Lab, we support systemic intrapreneurs within finance to clarify their own personal purpose and to influence their organisations to align core operations with the long-term needs of people and planet.
 The reality of creating purpose-aligned business is messy, complex and deeply human.
 We aim to connect changemakers with one another and build their capacity to lead change from within, so that together we can ensure the finance industry really puts its money where its mouth is.